- Is the thermostat turned on and the temperature control properly set?

 Some HVAC companies offer a longer warranty as part of their regular service.
 They’ll even increase the parts warranty at their own risk.
 You’ll probably pay more, but it could be worth it.
 Look for the longest warranty you can find.
 In addition to these standard warranties, you can also purchase an extended warranty.
 These are sometimes offered by the manufacturer and almost always offered by the dealer.
 They usually provide an additional 5 to 10 years of parts and labor coverage and are worth the extra money.
 You’ll usually end up spending an extra $200 – $400 for this protection.

-Some companies also offer preventative maintenance plans.
-We strongly recommend that you make use of these.
-Nothing could be better for your new system than having it cleaned and tuned-up before each heating & cooling season.
-Preventative maintenance is to your heating/cooling system what oil changes are to your car.
+Nothing could be better for your system than having it cleaned and tuned-up before each heating & cooling season.
+Preventive maintenance is to your heating/cooling system what oil changes are to your car.
 Not only will it help your system run better and last longer, but you could also void your warranty if the system is not maintained properly.
 It’s definitely worth it.
-A lot of companies offer prepaid maintenance plans that cost less than you would spend for individual tune-ups.
-It’s usually well worth the investment.
+Becoming one of our SAM (Service Agreement Membership) Customers is a great way to establish a regular preventive maintenance routine.

 Frequently Asked Questions

 The time frame to replace an existing unit would be anywhere from 12-15 years old.
 A few units last longer than that, but regular maintenance can make your existing equipment last a longer period of time.
 Also, when replacing a unit (heater or air conditioner), replace both units and select the same manufacturer as well.
 This can extend the lifespan of your new units.